ttntm/ttntm/src/pages/now.md

 **Life**: planning the year, catching up on all the leftovers and undone things from the last year

 **Weight Lifting**: GZCLP, cycle II (started on Dec.
 28th 2024)

-<div class="hr shadow"></div>

-Inspired by {% ext "lots of other personal websites", "https://nownownow.com" %} that originally got inspired by Derek Sivers.